UmutKorkmaz/UmutKorkmaz/README.md

 <h1>Hi there 👋</h1>

 My name is Umut Korkmaz, I am a Computer Engineer and Software Developer.
-I have 5 years of experience in full stack website development.
+I have 5 years of experience in Full Stack website development.
 I have also developed IoT projects, Android and Desktop Applications, mostly for fun.

 Currently, I am focused on DevOps, Agile Project Management, Machine Learning and Augmented Reality, but I continue to develop things.